45 Similes for Anxiety – As Nervous As and Other Comparisons

 • 🌠 Like a comet drifting through space

-Meaning: Describes something or someone that is delicate, easily broken, or emotionally vulnerable due to anxiety.
+Meaning: Describes something or someone delicate, easily broken, or emotionally vulnerable due to anxiety.

 Example Sentences: